OfficeDev/office-js-docs-pr/docs/includes/word-preview-apis-note.md

 >
 > - Word on Windows
 > - Word on Mac
-> - Word on the web
 >
 > Word preview APIs are currently not supported on iPad.
+However, bookmark feature APIs are also available in Word on the web.